The Silver Cloud Café: In order of appearance

 Miguel Govea – A passive Purépecha from Mexico.
 Govea operates the drawbridge and was an eyewitness to the “murder” of Reyes.
 A former Federale in Mexico, Govea was also one of the soldiers in the firing squad for Humberto and his brother.

 Stuart ______ - a Jewish private investigator and loyal friend of Zeferino.
 His last name changes according to the situation, and he drives the Kosher Cruiser, a surveillance van fully equipped with its own ecosystem.

 Zeferino Del Campo – a.k.a.
 Zefe or Zef – The protagonist and lawyer of Teodoro.
 Teodoro once protected Zefé when he was young, and now Zef must protect Ted as his lawyer.

-Beatrice the changeling – A huge Tongan woman who has undergone transsexual surgery.
-She's the bouncer at the Café.
+Beatrice the changeling – A Tongan woman who has undergone transsexual surgery.
+She is the bouncer at the Café.

 Humberto Augustine Pro – A priest whose life was extended when he and his brother were put in front of a firing squad.
 Humberto has since tried to find a way to kill himself.
 He hears the voices of the angels from the sign on the café, and he directs the events on the evening of the “consecration” (a.k.a.
 Reyes’ death).

 Queenie – Although married to King, Queenie spends her time following the orders of Humberto who now lives on the roof of the Café.

-Teodoro Cabiri – A hunchbacked, Filipino magician and entertainer.
-“Ted for Short” always has a trick up his sleeve.
-He loves angels and met Faustino, his best friend, while they were at a metaphysical surgeon's office in Baguio.
+Teodoro Cabiri – A hunchbacked Filipino magician and entertainer.
+He met Faustino while they were at a metaphysical surgeon's office in Baguio.

 King Pete – a black ex-boxer, slowed down by an encounter with the Dittos at a dance club in Stockton.
 Now he operates a tamale cart and recently married Queenie.

 Anatoly Bogomil – A gypsy cabdriver who continues to mourn his dead wife, Anatoly has mostly lost touch with reality except for his touch on the drum skins – he plays jazz drums with the Café band.
 He now resides in a tent pitched outside the Café and “drives” a cab without wheels.

 Raphael Viajero – Proprietor of the Silver Cloud Café.
 Raphael has the ability to see the “future of metals”.
 He understands exactly what use a metal will be put to and how it will ultimately fail.

 Faustino – Marked by his immense and startling white hair, Faustino is an educated man, but he is loathed by other manong.

 Bambino Reyes – Bambino is the illegitimate son of Pietro Ditto.
 He spent his youth tracking down his father from his hometown of Baguio, Philippines to "French Camp" near Stockton, California, only to discover that Pietro Ditto had been “murdered” by Faustino and Teodoro.